Sawzen/Projet_long_analaysisProteinTrajectories/README.md

 The methods will be compared on a few examples provided.

 package needed :
-=> mdanalysis
+=> mdtraj
-in the terminal tape this following command : pip install --upgrade MDAnalysis
+conda environment :
+1) conda create --name mdtenv
+2) conda activate mdtenv
+3) conda install -c conda-forge mdtraj

+Installation of juppyter lab in the env:
+4)conda install -c conda-forge jupyterlab
+5) run with : jupyter-lab or jupyter lab

+Installation of sklearn
+6)conda install -c intel scikit-learn